webflo/countries/README.txt

 done to ensure that existing references to these countries still exist, even if you can no longer select them when they are disabled.

-6 - How does this difer from countries_api?
+6 - How does this differ from countries_api?

-The countries_api is a just that, an API locked into a backend country and regions database that has no configurable options.
+The countries_api is a just that, an API locked into a back-end country and regions database that has no configurable options.
 It main purpose is converting country code data from one format to another.